Employing observability rank conditions for taking into account experimental information a priori

 \subsection{Initial conditions}

 The definitions of structural local identifiability and observability are valid `almost everywhere', that is, with the possible exception of a set of measure zero.
 Thus, a model that is SLI may become unidentifiable for specific initial conditions.

-The following model \cite{august2009new} is an example:
+The simplest example of this phenomenon is the model given by $\dot x = p\cdot x,$ $y=x.$ It is obvious that $x$ is observable and $p$ is SLI, except if $x(0)=0,$ in which case the system remains at the initial state and it is not possible to infer $p.$ Let us check the ORC for this model.
+Augmenting the state as explained in Section \ref{sec:sio_an}, we obtain

+Since the model has two state variables, one Lie derivative suffices to obtain the observability-identifiability matrix as follows:

+The rank of this matrix is two, except for $x_1=0.$ Thus, the ORC result is in agreement with the loss of identifiability from the specific initial condition.

+This issue is not rare, and it is typically linked to a lack of accessibility from the problematic initial conditions.
+(Accessibility, or reachability, is the possibility of moving from an initial point in parameter space to a set with a non-empty interior.) \cite{saccomani2003parameter} studied it using a differential algebra approach.
+The following model \citep{august2009new} provides a more realistic example:

 This model has six variables and $\text{rank}(\O_I)=6$, so it is SLI and observable.
 However, if $\{x_1(0)=0,\ x_2(0)=10\}$, it is clear that both states are always zero, and the only parameter that appears in the equations is $p_1,$ so the others become unidentifiable.